xoap-io/xoap-packer-templates/README.md

 ## Introduction

-This is a template for Terraform modules.
+This is the XOAP Packer repository.

-It is part of our XOAP Automation Forces Open Source community library to give you a quick start into Infrastructure as Code deployments with Terraform.
+It is part of our XOAP Automation Forces Open Source community library to give you a quick start into Infrastructure as Code deployments with Packer in addition to image.XO.

-We have a lot of Terraform modules that are Open Source and maintained by the XOAP staff.

 Please check the links for more info, including usage information and full documentation: